kjscott27/Payday2ModCompilation/README.md

 - God mode (uses a value for over 100% for dodge)
 - Instant interaction
 - Instant drills (the exception seems to be the Thermal Drill on Bank Heist, this drill is not instant)
-- Keybind option for max level and infamy
+- Keybind option for level 100 and 100 infamy
 - Keybind option for an achievement lock/unlock menu
 - Infinite ECMs (this seems to work for only hosts)
 - 99 Cable ties